okeeffed/dennisokeeffe-blog/content/blog/2020-11-06-exploring-vercel-analytics.md

 A great way to understand what is on offer is to read through Vercel's [analytics overview](https://vercel.com/docs/analytics/overview#hosted-on-vercel).

-It covers things such a pricing, what you get per tier, what frameworks are supported (Next.js 10+, Gatsby 2+) and an overview of each of the metrics that you get and the "why" those metrics are so important to modern web development.
+It covers things such as pricing, what you get per tier, what frameworks are supported (Next.js 10+, Gatsby 2+) and an overview of each of the metrics that you get and the "why" those metrics are so important to modern web development.

 While I will not cover what is in the above overview, I will be exploring some of the data points being ingested and calculated.